Gigolos: Production and development

 Speaking at the January 2011 Television Critics Association press tour, Showtime entertainment president David Nevins told critics that the sexually explicit Gigolos was part of an overall vision for the network.
 "We are a pay cable service and I think it's about doing things with some depth and sophistication and taking people places they couldn't go on other networks."

 Showtime ordered a second season of eight episodes and it debuted October 20, 2011.
 Showtime renewed the series for a third season to begin filming June 2012, but announced it would be without Jimmy Clabots.
 Season three premiered August 30, 2012.
 Season four began filming in Las Vegas January 16, 2013 and premiered April 18th, 2013.
 Season 5 premiered on January 23, 2014.

 Showtime has renewed Gigolos for a sixth season.
-On March 21, 2015, it was announced that the sixth season would begin shooting that April.
-And that they are looking for some couples and women to cast in the show.
+On March 21, 2015, it was announced that the sixth season would begin shooting that April, and that they were looking for some couples and women to cast in the show.
 The final episode of Gigolos aired in 2016.